amoghghadge/ML101/Bootstrapping Blueprint/10. Attention Mechanism/SelfAttentionLesson.md

 ### Self attention layer

-- Come up with a T x T tensor of attention weights/scores to figure out how important each token is to every other token
+- Come up with a T x T tensor of attention weights/scores to figure out how important each token is to every other token through a communication mechanism

 - Is always lower triangular because one token can never see future tokens